- 5 bedrooms

 - 4 receptions

-Beautiful listed country home with over 3,200 sqft of characterful and versatile accommodation set in around 10 acres of stunning grounds in peaceful and picturesque location
+Beautiful country home with over 3,200 sqft of characterful, versatile accommodation and 10 acres of stunning grounds in peaceful, picturesque location

 Windmill House is a truly enchanting period village property which is completely unique.
 Its tranquil setting is unrivalled yet it is very close to amenities and commuter links.
 For those looking for a house away from it all it is the perfect house.

 The property is approached over a large brick paved driveway providing parking for at least 6 cars.
 Paved steps lead down to the house with paths to the front door.
 The gardens are beautifully landscaped and planted with mature hedging, shrubs and trees and afford unrivalled levels of privacy and superb outlooks.
 Across the back of the house are south-west facing decked and paved terraces, ideal for al-fresco dining and entertaining.
 The more formal gardens are fully enclosed and a hedge-lined path leads down to a picket gate through to the remainder of the grounds and the paddock behind.
 There are two separate vehicular accesses to the garaging and the paddock, perfect for those looking to keep a pony etc.